mcollina/node-eps/XXX-asyncwrap-api.md

 used by handles to perform these tasks.
 Such as accepting a new connection or writing data to disk.

+When both "handle" and "request" are being addressed it is simply called a "resource".

 ## API

 ### Overview

-Here is a simple overview of the entire API.
+Here is a quick overview of the entire API.
 All of this API is explained in more detail further down.

 ```js